dhanani94/maps_stitcher/README.md

 Maps Stitcher
 =============

 Downloads and generates an image of a map given a latitude and longitude bounds.

-You can find some [sample output on Flickr here](https://www.flickr.com/photos/haochi/sets/72157653869432590).
+This was largely based off [Haochi's work](https://github.com/haochi/maps_stitcher) and is only slightly modified.

 Environment
 -----------